Why You Need A Business Card For Your Blog? Best Answer In 2023

 I was recommended to have this on my business card by a few PR representatives I met at the last conference I attended.

 A QR code is a code that contains information.
-There is this little gem of awesome that can be scanned by smartphones.
-Scannable QR codes can take you to detailed information on the site once they have been scanned.
+This little gem of awesome can be scanned by smartphones.
+Once scanned, scannable QR codes can take you to detailed information on the site.

 Image Credits: Pixabay

-If your blog is designed well, you will want your b-card to look good with it.
+If your blog is designed well, you will want your business card to look good with it.
 Make sure your blog logo is identifiable.
-Include your blog’s signature colors, fonts, etc. if you haven’t done so already.
+If you haven’t done so already, include your blog’s signature colours, fonts, etc.

 What If You Have More Than One Blog?